 Wes Anderson’s influences include Roman Polanski, Steven Spielberg, Alfred Hitchcock, Martin Scorsese, Waris Hussein, Ernst Lubitsch, Peter Bogdanovich, and French New Wave directors like François Truffaut and Jean-Luc Godard.

 What's our source for that information?
 Just ask Wes:

 “I think the way I think about shooting scenes and staging scenes is influenced very much by Roman Polanski and by his films and the way he does that, which is very particular.”

 There is a moment in The Grand Budapest Hotel that is an unabashed homage to a scene in the Alfred Hitchcock film Torn Curtain, as explained here by the Grand Budapest production designer Adam Stockhausen.

-“If you watch Torn Curtain and start where he’s walking out of the hotel and the women are scrubbing the floor, and pick that up with Kovacs [Jeff Goldblum] walking down the stairs with the women scrubbing the floor in Grand Budapest, it follows pretty exactly.
+“If you watch Torn Curtain and start where he’s walking out of the hotel and the women are scrubbing the floor, and Jeff Goldblum walking down the stairs with the women scrubbing the floor in Grand Budapest, it follows pretty exactly.
 It’s the most direct homage we’ve done.
 It’s exciting because you have this starting point that you then get to work into your locations and figure out how to match up the pieces.”

 — Adam Stockhausen